Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Assignments/ProjectSpecifications.md

 ### Stretch Challenges

-1. Show live, functional examples of at least 2 of the design patterns covered in class.
+1. Demonstrate live, functional examples of at least 2 of the design patterns covered in class.
 2. Include, in its respective table view section, at least one additional pattern from each of the three main design pattern categories, that was not covered in any of the formal lessons in this course.
 3. Add illustrative graphic images/icons next to each pattern.